quux00/simplecsv/DIFFERENCES.md

 * OpenCSV reduces multiples quotes in a row to a single quote; simplecsv does not.
   * OpenCSV  : input `"Stan ""The Man"""`    output: `Stan "The Man"`
-  * simplecsv: input `"Stan ""The Man"""`    output: `Stan ""The Man""`
+  * simplecsv : input `"Stan ""The Man"""`    output: `Stan ""The Man""`

 The notion of escaping a quote with a quote comes from [RFC 4180](https://tools.ietf.org/html/rfc4180).
 I believe that a significant reason that the OpenCSV parser code is so complex is due to following this rule.
-The problem is that OpenCSV has to deal with three **different kinds** of quotes:
+The problem is that OpenCSV has to detect, differentiate and deal with three **different kinds** of quotes:

-1. opening and closing quotes, which are discarded
+1. opening and closing quotes, which are not considered part of the value and discarded
 2. quotes that are escapes
 3. internal (non opening-closing) quotes that are not escapes

-Frankly, using a character to escape itself is simply flawed thinking and I find it unfortunately RFC 4180 ever saw the light of day.
+Frankly, using a character to escape itself is simply flawed thinking and I find it unfortunate RFC 4180 ever saw the light of day.
 I much prefer the programming language model: escape with backslashes.

-In my view, if there is a strong desire to have an RFC 4180 compliant option in simplecsv, it should not be added to the current CsvParser.
+However, if there is a strong desire to have an RFC 4180 compliant option by users of simplecsv, I believe it should not be tacked onto the current CsvParser.
 Instead, a second parser should be written just to handle that.
 I'm open to feedback.

 ### Additional dictums in RFC 4180